 When we first drove into Elliot, it was at the end of the second stage of a long dashed trip from the Garden Route for an initial bird survey on a proposed wind farm.
 As we past the ‘Welcome to Elliot’ sign, the shadow of a Cape Vulture darkend our dashboard.
 I screeched to a halt, jumped out the car and focused my binoculars on … Continue reading The Guardians of Elliot

 “Do you realise that it is going to be freezing during your stay here?” was the opening question from Erna when she phoned a day before our planned arrival at her establishment in the Roggeveld.
 “Yes, we have seen the weather report and are packed for extreme weather” I replied.
 Amanda and I were preparing for our winter visit, the first of four 14 day … Continue reading Mud and snow beneath the stars in the Karoo

 For Judy the prospect of being shunted off to some fancy restaurant for Mothers Day was not high on her priority list, especially on a perfect sunny day in the Garden Route.
 Instead, a treat would be to enjoy some seafood collected and prepped on the beach with family.
-So, to bring her dream to reality, I packed up a daypack with the basics for mussels in … Continue reading Mothers Day beach magic
+So, to bring her dream to reality, I packed up a daypack with the basics for … Continue reading Mothers Day beach magic